|Pechanga Elder Lawrence Madariaga|

 CRIME based theory of Restorative Justice

 Restorative justice views crime as more than breaking the law – it also causes harm to people, relationships, and the community.
 So a just response must address those harms as well as the wrongdoing.
 If the parties are willing, the best way to do this is to help them meet to discuss those harms and how to about bring resolution.
-Other approaches are available if they are unable or unwilling to meet.
-Sometimes those meetings lead to transformational changes in their lives.
 (OP: Bringing the people home, where they belong would certainly be transformational especially for those elders that have not DWD (died while disenrolled)

 Tribal Disenrollment and Restorative Justice